 Electrons, protons, and neutrons make up an atom.
-Now, the protons and neutrons are very lazy, simply staying at the center of the atom in a space called the nucleus.
+Now, the protons and neutrons are quite lazy, simply staying at the center of the atom in a space called the nucleus.
 However, electrons are busy, regularly participating in the formation of bonds with other atoms.

 The electrons involved in sigma bond formation are called sigma electrons, while those involved in pi bond formation are called pi electrons.
 These pi electrons are very “responsible electrons”.
 They take part in maintaining the stability of the molecule through their quick jumping from one place to another.

 The valency of an atom is the number of electrons it can give, receive or share with other atoms to form a molecule.
 This valency remains fixed for an atom.
 So, the question arises, do atoms change their valency when the pi bonds shift from one place to another?
 No, not at all.
-The valency of an atom always remains satisfied, irrespective of the movement of the pi bonds.
+The valency of an atom always remains satisfied, regardless of the movement of the pi bonds.
 The atom either develops a positive charge, depicting a deficiency of electrons, or it develops a negative charge, demonstrating an excess of electrons as the pi electrons shift.